 It is an axiom that the most important skill in politics is the ability to count.
-(It’s the skill, probably more than any other, that made Lyndon Johnson President of the United States.)
+(It’s the electoral skill, probably more than any other, that made Lyndon Johnson such a dominant figure in US politics.)
 And yet, for many years now UK Labour appears innumerate.

 It’s never a good idea to go into an election 10 points behind your opposition.
 But this is what Labour allowed happen to itself in 2019.
 The result was its worst defeat since 1935 and the installation of an increasingly authoritarian, and wholly incompetent, Conservative government.
 To make matters worse of course, this happened just as a perfect storm of two existential crises – one constitutional and economic, the other public health – hit the UK.

 Innumeracy is a key reason UK Labour has never properly backed the introduction of proportional representation in Westminster elections.
 Even when the PR-lite “alternative vote” system was offered to the UK electorate a decade ago, many Labour leaders grumbled that it was “too complicated.”

 Every other country in Europe has PR.
 Scotland and Northern Ireland have it for elections for their devolved government structures.
 Even the US has a form of PR, with its primary system.
 Why do so many in the UK’s political elite think such a system is too complicated for the English electorate?